Information for Advisors

 Kinesiology - Anatomy and Physiology Alerts

-For Spring 2025, instructors of Kinesiology Anatomy and Physiology course alerts open on Monday, January 27th.
+For Fall 2025, instructors of Kinesiology Anatomy and Physiology course alerts open on Monday, September 8th.

 Our iAdvise Project Team have produced videos for accessing iAlert, the alerting component of iAdvise, which is powering Early Alerts.
 Advisors will be able to access their alerts in real time.